xaionaro/thread-vs-fork/README.md

 =======

 * "user" and "sys" values of "fork" may be halved due to neglecting of the second process by "time".
 You should look only on the "real" value.
-* If you want to try 1-CPU mode then you can use "tasksel 0x01 ./context-switch-fork".
+* If you want to try 1-CPU mode then you can use "taskset 0x01 ./context-switch-fork".
 1-CPU mode should work on "context switch" in many times slower.

 system
 ======